petersbob/ThreeJSWorkshop/index.md

 2. Render height (set to the height of the winow)

 Then we add the render element (a <canvas> element) to our html document.

+3. Next we are going to create a basic box.